TheZero0-ctrl/erb-commenter/README.md

 - Revise and optimize the code
 - Improve handling of whitespace
 - Test for additional cases to ensure full coverage
+- Currently only work for html.erb files, make it work for other files like js.erb

 ## Licensing